spyder-ide/spyder/spyderlib/utils/introspection/README.md

 bsd sockets.
 We pass a request from:

  `Editor -> IntrospectionManager -> Plugin Manager -> PluginClient ->
-  PluginServer`
+  PluginServer -> Plugin`

 The response bubbles back as:

- `PluginServer -> PluginClient -> PluginManager -> IntrospectionManager ->
+ `Plugin -> PluginServer -> PluginClient -> PluginManager ->
-  Editor`
+  IntrospectionManager -> Editor`

 There can only be one active and one pending request at a time.
 There is a `LEAD_TIME_SEC` time where we wait for the primary response from a request.
 After that time, a secondary response can be used, or a pending request will be sent, if there is one.

 When a valid response reaches the `IntrospectionManager`, it checks